 A MOSFET is by far the most common transistor in digital circuits, as hundreds of thousands or millions of them may be included in a memory chip or microprocessor.
 Since they can be made with either p-type or n-type semiconductors, complementary pairs of MOS transistors can be used to make switching circuits with very low power consumption, in the form of CMOS logic.

 MOSFETs are particularly useful in amplifiers due to their input impedance being nearly infinite which allows the amplifier to capture almost all the incoming signal.
 The main advantage is that it requires almost no input current to control the load current, when compared with bipolar transistors.
-MOSFETs are available in two basic forms:
+The various types of MOSFET are given below:

 - Depletion Type: The transistor requires the Gate-Source voltage (VGS) to switch the device “OFF”.
 The depletion-mode MOSFET is equivalent to a “Normally Closed” switch.